DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 }
 ```

-The contexts in which words occur convey a lot of information about these words.
-Take a look at similar words of 'larger'.
-If we find the words with the lowest distance of this word in the way described above then we get:
+Now take a look at similar words of 'larger'.

 ```python
 # top phrase similarities of the word "larger"